Thousand Sons Unit Focus: Leaders (Updated August 2, 2025)

 You can find our Competitive Faction Focus article on the Thousand Sons here.

-Let’s start by looking at the options and where they can be added.
+Let’s start by looking at the options and where they can be added:

-Right off the bat we can see how competitive the Rubric Marine spot is – that’s going to be the major factor for many of our character options, but as we’ll see there’s also plenty of reason to take some of these characters solo.
 Additionally, Magnus the Red and the Daemon Princes cannot lead units, so we’ll be excluding them from this analysis.
-They’re still pretty valuable, and if you’re running Thousand Sons you’re probably running Magnus anyways.
+They’re still pretty valuable, and if you’re running Thousand Sons with a Grand Coven you’re probably running Magnus anyways.

 Credit: Robert “TheChirurgeon” Jones